 A. Sutherland - AncientPages.com - Raven was given a prominent place in myths and legends of many ancient cultures.
 It was considered to be a magical and elusive animal that symbolized both good and evil.

-Not everything what has been said regarding the raven is so negative, evil and bad as many try to convince us about.
+Not everything that has been said regarding the raven is so negative, evil, and bad as many try to convince us about.

 The raven – an uncommonly intelligent bird – was a symbol of hope, according to Suetonius (c.
 69 – after 122 AD), a Roman historian belonging to the equestrian order who wrote during the early Imperial era of the Roman Empire.

 During the time of drought, Elijah was fed by ravens.
 Elijah was a prophet and a miracle worker who lived in the northern kingdom of Israel, according to the Books of Kings in the Hebrew Bible.

 I Kings 17:1–24 Elijah said to Ahab, “I serve Adonai, the God of Israel who tells me that there will be no dew or rain except when I tell it to.”
 Adonai said to Elijah, “Leave this place and go to the Wadi Cherith.
 You will drink from the wadi, and I have commanded the ravens to feed you there.”
 Elijah did as Adonai had told him, he went and stayed by the Wadi Cherith.
 The ravens brought him bread and meat every morning and every evening, and he drank from the wadi...”

 "Consider the ravens: They do not sow or reap, they have no storeroom or barn; yet God feeds them.
 And how much more valuable you are than birds!